Radclyffe Hall Quote

 About Radclyffe Hall

-Marguerite Antonia Radclyffe Hall (12 August 1880 – 7 October 1943) was an English poet and author, best known for the novel The Well of Loneliness, a groundbreaking work in lesbian literature.
-In adulthood, Hall often went by the name John, rather than Marguerite.
+Marguerite Antonia Radclyffe-Hall (12 August 1880 – 7 October 1943), more known under her pen name Radclyffe Hall, was an English poet and author, best known for the novel The Well of Loneliness, a groundbreaking work in lesbian literature.
+In adulthood, she often called herself John, rather than Marguerite.